Create a tech account

 - Specify the tech's business zone.

-- If the tech's work schedule is different than the default work schedule for that zone, select the Specify Work Schedule checkbox and then select the work schedule options.
+If the tech's work schedule is different than the default work schedule for that zone, select the Specify Work Schedule checkbox and then select the work schedule options.

 - Indicate if the tech is on vacation.